 GDPR grants individuals a number of rights.
 Privacy-minded customers will certainly find these new opportunities welcome, so be prepared to answer the following questions.

 Note: Always require the customer to show a proof of identity.
 Disclosing or modifying the information of the wrong person is a serious offense.

 1. What information is being stored about me?

 Full information about a customer can be found on the customer card in the back office.
 Review it as needed:

 2. I want to have a copy of my data.

 Under GDPR, individuals may request a copy of their customer card and their transaction history.
-In a back office update that will be available shortly, an electronic file containing this information can be downloaded from customer card:
+An electronic file containing this information can be downloaded from customer card:

 3. I don’t want my information to be used for …

 Consent is not permanent.
 Allow customers to easily take back their consent.

 4. I want to update or remove my information.